 The job outlook for HIM professionals, as predicted by the U.S. Department of Labor 's Bureau of Labor Statistics, will grow much faster than average (15 percent or more) through 2024.
 Employment opportunities exist for the Health Information Technology professional in any industry that utilizes patient data.

-Health Information Technology careers are found in a variety of settings including: healthcare facilities, law firms, consulting firms, government agencies, insurance companies, healthcare IS/IT vendors, pharmaceutical companies, and other environments.
+Health Information Technology careers are found in a variety of settings including: healthcare facilities, hospitals, clinics, private physician practices, long-term care facilities, law firms, consulting firms, government agencies, insurance companies, healthcare IS/IT vendors, pharmaceutical companies, and other environments.